Top line performance

 The Americas segment

-As noted earlier, 74% of Starbucks’ revenues come from its Americas segment.
-Looking at the graph above, we can see that this segment’s revenues grew 9%, to $3 billion from $2.7 billion in the corresponding quarter a year ago.
-McDonald’s (MCD) holds the biggest share in the United States in the fast-food segment and has given tough competition to other chains, including Starbucks and Dunkin Brands (DNKN), by introducing breakfast menus.
+As noted earlier, 70% of Starbucks revenues come from the Americas segment.
+Looking at the graph above, we can see that this segment’s revenues grew 9.5% to $3.3 billion, from $3 billion in the corresponding quarter a year ago.